 Fed policymakers held their federal funds rate close to zero throughout the worst of the pandemic.
 The prime rate stood still too throughout that time, with the prime rate at major banks remaining at its lowest level since the mid-1950s.

 But now, Federal Reserve Chair Jerome Powell says the economy and job market are so strong that the nation can handle interest rate increases to help tamp down consumer demand to better align with the supply of goods.

 In March of last year, officials didn't see rate hikes coming before 2024.
 That has changed with the steepest inflation in four decades.

 Now, you may be getting the impression that the Fed sets the prime rate.
 It doesn't, though there is a close relationship between the prime rate and the Fed's federal funds rate.

 The prime rate is a key lending rate used to set many variable interest rates, such as the rates on credit cards and home equity lines of credit, or HELOCs.

 Technically, there is no single U.S. prime rate.
-The banks set their own prime rates, but they're generally all the same and move in lockstep with the Fed's rate.
+Banks set their own prime rates, but they're generally all the same and move in lockstep with the Fed's benchmark rate.